Create Production Parts with Carbon 3D Printing

 Both Carbon and Multi Jet Fusion (MJF) are well suited for functional prototypes and low-volume production, so when should you use one or the other?
 Here are some elements to consider:

 Materials.
 The materials offered by the two technologies are quite different.
-MJF prints parts in a general-purpose nylon 12.
-This material is both moderately stiff and flexible, and has impressive impact resistance.
+MJF prints parts in a general-purpose nylon 12 or in a glass-filled nylon 12.
+These nylon materials are both moderately stiff and flexible, and have impressive impact resistance.
 At Protolabs, we offer two Carbon materials—rigid polyurethane and flexible polyurethane.
 The rigid polyurethane is similar to MJF’s material in stiffness, but offers superior flexibility.
 The flexible polyurethane is less stiff but offers tremendous flexibility and is similar to molded polypropylene in its material properties.